Last Updated on September 22, 2023

 Black Balsam Knob is a moderate hiking trail that’s easily accessible from the Blue Ridge Parkway (MP 420).
-It’s part of the 30-mile Art Loeb Trail and the most popular stretch of that wonderful network.
+It’s part of North Carolina‘s 30-mile Art Loeb Trail and the most popular stretch of that wonderful network.

-The 1.4-mile roundtrip hike will lead you to some of the most impressive mountain balds in the South.
+The 1.4-mile roundtrip hike will lead you to some of the most impressive Blue Ridge Mountain balds.
 Open fields looking out to beautiful ridges await, making this one of our favorite places to spend a morning or afternoon.

-What’s even better is that it’s only 26 miles from Asheville, making it easy to reach for incredible sunset views and still be back downtown for dinner.
-Inside our guide, we’ll share a few nearby spots that’ll keep you occupied throughout the day, along with hiking tips, and how to prepare for this wonderful spot in our mountains.
+Inside our guide, we’ll share a few nearby spots that’ll keep you occupied throughout the day, along with hiking tips and how to prepare for this wonderful spot in Western NC.

 Leave No Trace